 Nestlings must be kept warm: a plastic drink bottle filled with hot water and wrapped in cloth or a desk lamp with a 25 watt bulb work well.

-Place an old towel in the bottom to stop slipping, and punch air holes above the bird’s level of vision.
+Place an old towel in the bottom to stop it slipping, make ventilation holes above the bird’s level of vision.
 Don’t transport birds in open cages.
-Definitely do not transport the bird with food or water dishes and DO NOT FEED.
+Definitely, do not transport the bird with food or water dishes and please do not feed the wildlife.

 The most common reasons that seabirds come into care are:

-- Exhaustion after storms (when seabirds, which normally inhabit open ocean, are blown inshore)
+- Exhaustion after storms (when seabirds, which normally inhabit open ocean, are blown inshore with strong westerly storms.

-- Injury and/or entanglement in fishing line, hooks or rubbish.
+- Injury and/or entanglement in fishing line, hooks or ingestion of plastics.

-If you find a seabird firstly ascertain whether it needs your care.
-Observe it from a safe distance.
-You may only get one chance to catch a bird, so plan the capture.
+If you find a seabird firstly ascertain whether it needs care and observe it from a safe distance.

-Consider your own safety before attempting to catch it.
-Look out for sharp claws and beaks and get pets and small children out of the way.
+Consider your own safety before attempting to rescue any wildlife.
+Look out for sharp claws and beaks and remove any young children or domestic animals from the area.
 Get help and equipment (gloves, a box or carry case, eye protection such as sunglasses) ready.
 Catch the bird with a towel or cloth and gently hold its wings close to its body as you put it into a transport case.

 Even if you can remove the hook, get the animal to veterinary care to be assessed.
 If it needs rehabilitation, ask the vet to contact Native Animal Rescue and we will arrange for its rehabilitation and release.
 Click here to locate your nearest NAR Partnered Vet.

 Never release a bird with a hook or line attached to it.
-A rusty hook is likely to cause disease and death, or, at the very least, an extended period of suffering.
-Trailing line is likely to snare the bird and it will starve to death.
+A rusty hook is likely to cause death or, at the very least an extended period of suffering.
+Trailing line is likely to snare the bird and prevent it from feeding.

 - Do not use stainless steel hooks or unattended lines.

-- Do not dump tangled line, cut it into small pieces and dispose of it properly.
+- Do not dump tangled line, cut it into small pieces and dispose of it corectly.